magland/connector-http-proxy/README.md

-# mcmc-monitor-proxy
+# connector-http-proxy

-This is a proxy server for MCMC Monitor.
-It allows MCMC runs to be monitored from remote computers.
+This is HTTP proxy can serve as a signaling server to connect remote clients to services using WebRTC.

 ## Hosting a proxy server